longyuxi/dew-lover/README.md

 - (1/9/2021) Added a `methods` folder to store the methods used to get to the research results.
 - (1/19/2021) Created a new conda environment `ref-guided-denovo` to test out the reference guided de novo assembly pipeline.
 Can be activated with `conda activate ref-guided-denovo`.
 - (1/22/2021) Had a meeting with Hector, where we talked about progress and anomalies in variant calling of Pey and zip.
+- (2/15/2021) Used Google Cloud Compute to do an assembly of the PAS data using SPADES.
+The output is left in `mount/3/gbucket/spades-output`